ga4gh-beacon/ga4gh-beacon-legacy-website/_posts/roadmap/2018-11-16-roadmap-range-wildcard-matches.md

 <figure style="width: 300px; display: block; float: right; margin: -10px -5px 10px 15px; padding: 0px;" >
 <img src="/assets/img/beaconplus-wildcard-match.png"  />
-  <figcaption style="font-size: 0.8em;">Example for wildcard range query using the Beacon<span style="vertical-align: super; color: red; font-weight: 800;">+</span> demonstrator.
+  <figcaption style="font-size: 0.8em;"><b>Example wildcard range query</b> using the Beacon<span style="vertical-align: super; color: red; font-weight: 800;">+</span> demonstrator.
 Here, the <a href="https://info.baudisgroup.org/publications/2017/10/01/Integrated-Molecular.html" target="_blank">DIPG dataset</a> is queried for any reported variant consisting of a single, unspecified alternate base in the transcript region of the EIF4A1 gene.</figcaption>
 </figure>

-A promiscuous variant matching approach could e.g. be performed through a combination of
+The concept of performing A promiscuous variant matching approach could e.g. be performed through a combination of

 __wildcard__ and __range__